TITLE 10

 c.
 Education about financial resources, health resources, legal assistance, and stress management services.

 (b) Except as provided in subsection (d) of this section, all proceedings, communications, and records, including any information acquired by a CISM team, CISM team member, or trained peer support member from a participant, are confidential.
-A CISM team member or trained peer support member may not be compelled to disclose the proceedings, communications, and records, including information, through compulsory legal process or otherwise discoverable or admissible in evidence in any action, including any legal proceeding, trial, or investigation unless the confidentiality is waived by the affected participant.
+A CISM team member or trained peer support member may not be compelled to disclose the proceedings, communications, or records, including information, through compulsory legal process or otherwise discoverable or admissible in evidence in any action, including any legal proceeding, trial, or investigation unless the confidentiality is waived by the affected participant.

 (c) The privileges in subsection (b) of this section only apply if the proceedings, communications, or records, including information, are obtained during the provision of CISM services or wellness program services.